arcus/education_modules/data_visualization_in_seaborn/data_visualization_seaborn.md

 ### Working through interactive coding examples

 Hopefully your [binder instance](#lesson-preparation) is done loading now!
-If not, be patient --- it can take as long as 20 or 30 minutes some times if the files haven't been used recently.
+If not, be patient --- it can take as long as 20 or 30 minutes sometimes if the files haven't been used recently.

 When it is ready, you should see a jupyter notebook in your browser with the code for this module.
 While you read through this module, we recommend you keep returning back to the binder instance to try running the code for yourself.
 Even better, try changing the code and see what happens.